btoron/pyOFSC/README.md

 ## Models

 Starting with OFS 1.17 we are adding models for the most common entities.
-All models should be imported from `ofsc.models`
+All models should be imported from `ofsc.models`.
+All existing create functions will be transitioned to models.
+In OFS 2.0 all functions will use models

+The models are based on the Pydantic BaseModel, so it is possible to build an entity using the `parse_obj` or `parse_file` static methods.

-Currently implemented
+Currently implemented:
 - Workskill
+- WorkSkillCondition
+- Workzone
+- Property

+Experimental:
+- Resource
+- ResourceType
+- User

 ## Functions implemented